BaranziniLab/KG_RAG/README.md

 #### Using Llama interactive mode

-This allows the user to go over each step of the process
+This allows the user to go over each step of the process in an interactive fashion

 ```
-python -m kg_rag.rag_based_generation.Llama.text_generation interactive -i i -m <method-1 or method2, if nothing is mentioned it will take 'method-1'>
+python -m kg_rag.rag_based_generation.Llama.text_generation -i True -m <method-1 or method2, if nothing is mentioned it will take 'method-1'>
 ```